shafert/github-topic-explorer/README.md

     * Material UI core/styles
         * My preferred way to apply styles.
 Keeps styling decisions in the same file as they are used without going inline
+    * Jest
+        * JavaScript testing framework

 ### How to run app & test

-From the root directory, run
+From the root directory of the application, run

     npm install
     npm run dev